 Need help setting up your dataverse or want to schedule a training?
 Our support team can lead trainings for you and your team virtually or in person.
 Contact us at firstname.lastname@example.org.

 How do I get started?

-There are currently (4) options for Journals interested in using Dataverse:
+There are currently four options for journals interested in using Dataverse:

 Automated Integration Between Your Journal & Dataverse

 This automated integration facilitates research data sharing and archiving so that authors are able to deposit their research data at the same time as their article from the journal's article submission system.
 Additionally, persistent bi-directional links are automatically made between the journal article and its underlying data.

 - This service is currently available via the Dataverse Plugin for any journal using Open Journal Systems (OJS) as their journal management system.

 - For all other publishers and journal systems interested in integrating their publication workflow with the Dataverse SWORD API please contact us (email@example.com).

 Include on your journal website Dataverse as a recommended data repository for authors to deposit and receive a formal scholarly data citation to include with their published article.
 The Harvard Dataverse is available to any researcher from any discipline to deposit data.
 Here are some examples of journals and publishers recommending Harvard Dataverse for authors to deposit data: PLOS, American Heart Association Publications, Elsevier and Nature Scientific Data.